Amity University-Noida MBA Admissions 2026

 Ranked among top 10 B-Schools in India by multiple publications | Top Recruiters-Google, MicKinsey, Amazon, BCG & many more.

-A 30+ IIM alumnus, married with a 1.5 years young child, with a decade of experience left his 60 LPA job without any offer in hand and zero backup plan.
+A 30+ IIM alumnus, married with a 1.5-year-old child, with a decade of experience, left his 60 LPA job without any offer in hand and zero backup plan.
 He packed his bags for a solo trip to Manali, did some reading, got some sleep, and celebrated escaping the corporate "meaninglessness."
 Quitting the job for mental peace and freedom sounds good, right?
 But what happens after?

 This Story also Contains